 - Our current underfloor heating system is incredibly green; however, we are working on going completely carbon neutral by way of grounds source heat to power not only the orangery but also the house.

 - We have a rainwater harvesting tank which collects water off the orangery roof and is used to water our lawns.

-- Within the toilets throughout the former Hunting Lodge and the Orangery we use eco-friendly refillable soap and shower gel dispensers to cut out the single use plastic bottles.
+- Within the toilets throughout the former Hunting Lodge and the Orangery we use eco-friendly refillable toiletries to cut out the single use plastic bottles.

 - We have signed up and pledged to the UN Race to Zero to start our journey into zero emissions.